This article was reviewed by Amanda Brown, CPST.

 - If the seller is a trusted source

-For things like crash history, you’ll need to ask the seller for the car seat’s history.
+For things like vehicle motor crash history, you’ll need to ask the seller for the car seat’s history.
 For things like expiration date, wear and tear and parts included, you can tell by looking at the seat’s model number and general appearance.
-If these things are in good condition, you’re most likely safe to purchase the seat.
+If these things are in good condition, you’re most likely OK to purchase the used seat.

 The Pros and Cons of Buying a Used Car Seat